Skip to content

 Business Impact

-• Provisioning delays slowed onboarding and operational throughput
+• Provisioning delays slowed operational throughput

 • Support teams spent time answering avoidable questions

-User Pain Points
+User Pain Impact

-• Navigation felt inconsistent across modules and countries
+• Navigation felt different across regions

-• Bulk actions were difficult to find or use
+• Bulk actions were difficult to discover

 02. Challenge

-Understanding the complexity of internal provisioning at scale
+Understanding the complexity of global provisioning

 macbook_pro